 Bacon and egg casserole with spinach and basil is a fresh and filling meal perfect for sharing with guests for breakfast or brunch.
 Make it ahead of time, and/or eat on it throughout the week.

-I’m willing to bet you can relate.
-We all have busy lifestyles and making it out of the house with a nourishing meal in our bellies can often require a small miracle.
+We all have busy lifestyles, and making it out of the house with a nourishing meal in our bellies can often require a small miracle.

 Enter: The Bacon and Egg Breakfast Casserole.

-To summarize: This easy make-ahead egg casserole is a marvelous meal prep tool and is also great for sharing with friends and family when you have guests to entertain.
+This easy make-ahead egg casserole is a marvelous meal prep tool!
+It is also great for sharing with friends and family when you are entertaining guests during the holiday season.

 The best part about egg casseroles is they are so easy to adapt to any season or craving.
 Simply use your favorite vegetables, herbs, breakfast meats, cheese, etc. for a dish that never gets old!